 4. What information do we collect?

 Most of the personal information we process is provided to us directly by you in relation to a legal claim, legal advice or a legal transaction.
-All personal information that we collect about you will be recorded, used and protected by us in accordance with applicable data protection legislation, including the GDPR and this Notice.
+All personal information that we collect about you will be recorded, used and protected by us in accordance with applicable data protection legislation, including the UK GDPR and this Notice.

 We may supplement the information that you provide with other information that we obtain from our dealings with you; however, we will not use that information for purposes which are not clear when you provide your details.